ocsigen/lwt/README.md

 Open an [issue][issues], visit [Gitter][gitter] chat, [email][email] the
 maintainer, or ask in [#ocaml][irc].
-If you think enough people will be interested in the answer, it is also possible to ask on [StackOverflow][so].
+If you think enough people will be interested in the answer, it is also possible to ask on [Stack Overflow][so].

 [issues]: https://github.com/ocsigen/lwt/issues/new
 [gitter]: https://gitter.im/ocaml-lwt/Lobby